 - Sections M4.1 and M4.2 refer to Code Section 7 for column base placement, erection tolerance, and temporary bracing requirements.

 - Section N2 refers to Code Section 6.1 for material identification and Sections 6.4 and 7.13 for shop, fabrication and erection tolerances.

 - Section N3 refers to Code Sections 4 and 4.4 for shop and erection drawing submittals.

-- Section A4.1 reiterates the requirement that structural design drawings and specifications shall meet the requirements in the Code.
+- Section A4.1 reiterates the requirement that structural design drawings and specifications meet the requirements in the Code.

-- Sections I1.1 and I1.2 require that shop drawings and erection drawings, respectively, must meet the requirements of the Code.
+- Sections I1.1 and I1.2 require that shop drawings and erection drawings, respectively, meet the requirements of the Code.

 - Chapter J makes several references to the foregoing Sections in Chapter N in ANSI/AISC 360.